majdaleid/Laravel_consumeAnyAPI/Unsplash_Api_APP/README.md

 ## Photos
-)after running the App ,it will  make public photos request in home page depend only on the client id  and it will save all the photosinfo  automatically
+)after running the App ,it will  make public photos requests in home page depend only on the client id  and it will save all the photosinfo  automatically

-in database .the photos choosed randomally from unsplash API.
+in the database .the photos will be chosed randomally from unsplash API.

-unsplash API will change the photos randomally every couply of minutes
+unsplash API will change the photos randomally after several minutes

 so if the photos are the same after calling the home page,they will just be updated in the database .